What is Azure Policy?

-To learn more about the structures of policy definitions, look at this article - Policy Definition Structure.
+To learn more about the structures of policy definitions, review Policy Definition Structure.

 For more information on setting policy definitions and assignments, see Create a policy assignment to identify non-compliant resources in your Azure environment.

 Policy parameters help simplify your policy management by reducing the number of policy definitions you must create.
 You can define parameters when creating a policy definition to make it more generic.
 Then you can reuse that policy definition for different scenarios.
 You do so by passing in different values when assigning the policy definition.
 For example, specifying one set of locations for a subscription.

 Parameters are defined/created when creating a policy definition.
 When a parameter is defined, it is given a name and optionally given a value.
 For example, you could define a parameter for a policy titled location.
 Then you can give it different values such as EastUS or WestUS when assigning a policy.

 For more information about policy parameters, see Resource Policy Overview - Parameters.

-An initiative definition is collection of policy definitions that are tailored towards achieving a singular overarching goal.
+An initiative definition is a collection of policy definitions that are tailored towards achieving a singular overarching goal.
 Initiative definitions simplify managing and assigning policy definitions.
 They simplify by grouping a set of policies as one single item.
 For example, you could create an initiative titled Enable Monitoring in Azure Security Center, with a goal to monitor all the available security recommendations in your Azure Security Center.

 Under this initiative, you would have policy definitions such as: